Trail Specifications

 Draft EIR Completion

 The Draft EIR is targeted for completion, which will include a full public comment period.
-This is when detailed environmental analysis will be available for review.
-In Progress
+Detailed environmental analysis will be available for review.

 2027